Her Handsome Hero: In the Underworld

-Meanwhile, Belle issues an ultimatum to Gold, saying that this time she should take charge of things her in order to protect her child.
-Moments after Hades picked up the flower, which have suddenly started growing in the Underworld because the outsiders have bought hope, enlist Gaston, who was working at Storybrooke Pet Shelter.
-Hades wanted Gaston to take down everyone, startling with Gold, and handed Gaston a set of lethal arrows, which were forged in the River of Lost Souls (Acheron).
+Meanwhile, Belle issues an ultimatum to Gold, saying that this time she should take charge of things herself in order to protect her child.
+Moments after Hades picked up the flower, which has suddenly started growing in the Underworld because the outsiders have bought hope, enlist Gaston, who was working at Storybrooke Pet Shelter.
+Hades wanted Gaston to take down everyone, starting with Gold, and handed Gaston a set of lethal arrows, which were forged in the River of Lost Souls (Acheron).
 When Gold and Belle attempt to look up a spell, they leave arguing over his use of Dark Magic, when they are met by an arrow fired by Gaston.
 Gold catches the next one, even as Belle tries to mediate.
 Gaston tells Belle that Gold (as Rumplestiltskin) was responsible for his death, as he aims another arrow, but just as he fires, Gold uses magic to relocate him and Belle to the docks.
 Belle is shocked to learn about how Gaston died, even as Gold was ready to use Dark Magic to defeat Gaston, but Belle refuses, believing that her goal to help Gaston move on would be solve the conflict and weaken Hades.
 While looking through Gaston's locker, Belle figured out that she was Gaston's unfinished business, when she finds a book called "Her Handsome Hero."
 After she asked Gold to leave, Belle is surprised by Hades, who showed up to offer her a deal: Let Gaston and Rumple fight to the death.
 If one of them threw the other into the River of Lost Souls, he would cancel the contract on Belle's baby.